brennanhilton/RNAseqCovarImpute/README.md

 returns a list of sets of m imputed datasets, one per gene bin.
 For instance, if m = 100 and intervals contains 200 gene bin intervals, output will be a list of 200 sets of 100 imputed datasets.
 Each of the 200 sets are imputed using only the genes in one gene bin.
-This same procedure can be run more quickly in parallel with the `impute_by_gene_bin_parallel` function, which uses the ‘PSOCK’ backend implemented via the doParallel package.

 ``` r
 gene_bin_impute <- impute_by_gene_bin(example_data,